 Next level: make sure your prices in other markets are set optimally (UK/CA/AU).
 That means rounding up from, say, the auto-converted 1.77 GBP to 1.99 GBP.
-There will rarely be a difference in conversion here.
+There will rarely be a difference in sales conversion here from the minor price increase.
 Most indies also don’t do this, so they’re leaving cash on the table in other regions, which also tend to be less price sensitive.
 Also check your paperback pricing.

 (10a) Newsletter: Build